Jacob-c-Parsons/customer-review-sentiment-analysis/README.md

 7. used the model to classify the reviews (including "neutral" reviews)
 8. conducted further analysis and made visualizations to present insights from the data

+All code and results can be seen in the jupyter notebook